-Nose reshaping (rhinoplasty) changes the external appearance and internal function of your entire nose.
+Nose reshaping aka Rhinoplasty changes the external appearance and internal function of your entire nose.
 The purpose of this procedure by Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, is to enhance your looks while maintaining or improving your ability to breathe through your nose.
 Dr. Mata’s sense of aesthetics, understanding of the anatomy and physiology of the nose, and technical abilities are the most important determinants of the final appearance and function of your nose shaping procedure.
 However, your final outcome is not completely under the control of Dr. Mata.
 It will be influenced by your genetic variables, such as the thickness and shape of your bones and cartilage, quality and thickness of your skin, your overall facial shape, and age.
-In some cases, patients are surprised when Dr. Mata, a.k.a.
-Dr. Scottsdale, recommends treatment for a receding chin rather than a rhinoplasty.
-It is quite common to perform chin augmentation alone or in combination with rhinoplasty to balance facial features.

 There are several techniques used for rhinoplasty.
 The approach taken will be based on the complexity of the surgical case and the overall goal of the patient.

-With an open rhinoplasty, the incisions are made on the tissue between the nostrils or on the natural crease of the nose just above the lips.
+With an open rhinoplasty, the incisions are made on the tissue between the nostrils and/or on the natural crease of the nose just above the lips.
 This allows for greater access and view of the confines of the nose.
-Surgeons prefer this as it is easier to manipulate the bones and cartilage.
 The skin is peeled back to reveal the internal structure of the nose and redraped once reshaping is completed.
-The scars associated with this approach are tiny - less than 5mm - so they are not easily noticeable once fully healed.
+This technique is necessary for rhinoplasty that requires mild to extensive reshaping because it allows an easier manipulation of the bones and cartilage.
+The scars associated with this approach are tiny - less than 5mm - and are not easily noticeable once fully healed

 Rhinoplasty is performed in an accredited surgical facility under general anesthesia.
-The procedure lasts up to 2 hours and is considered outpatient.
 After surgery, there will be swelling and soreness around the nose area.
 Bruising is also a side effect of surgery.
 The nose will be placed in a splint for additional support.
 During the first 7–10 days following surgery, the side effects will begin to disappear and the splint will be removed.
 Patients will be able to see their results immediately; however, it may take several months for the full results to appear.